X-Electra/X-Asena/Readme.md

 - run ```node .`` again to run it again after you stop the bot

 ---
+# ⚠️⚠️ You cant use x-asena without forking

 # Using X-asena
 ## Creating a plugin